Ask an Insurance Expert: How Do I Verify Insurance?

 May 19, 2022

-The first thing you’re going to need if you want to verify insurance are insurance requirements.
-Insurance requirements are the insurance coverages that other businesses are required to carry based on some type of contractual agreement between your company and theres.
-The specifics will vary by company, but it’s pretty common to ask for coverages, like General Liability, Automobile Liability, or Workers Compensation.
-Now, these coverages are designed as a first line of defense for your company in case that other company causes a loss.
+Now, these coverages are designed as a first line of defense for your company in case the other company causes a loss.
 It also affects your company, so once you have all of those contractual requirements in place, you’re going to actually need to ask that other company for a Certificate of Insurance because it shows that they have the right coverages in place.

 - Here, we have an ACORD 25 Certificate of Liability Insurance on the left part of this screen, and on the right we have our requirements, our hypothetical insurance requirements for two coverage types: General Liability and Auto Liability.

-- For General Liability, we require that the policy is active that means that for the duration of the contract we have with our third party, that policy must be in effect.
+- For General Liability, we require that the policy is active which means that for the duration of the contract we have with our third party, that policy must be in effect.
 We need at least a million dollars to the current limit.
-We need at least $2 million of aggregate limit.
-We need at least $1 million of products completed operations limit and we need an additional insured endorsement to that insurance.
-A policy saying that Acme Widgets and its subsidiaries are named as Additional Insured were required by written contract.
+We need at least $2 million of the aggregate limit.
+We need at least $1 million of products-completed operations limit and we need an additional insured endorsement to that insurance.
+A policy saying that Acme Widgets and its subsidiaries are named Additional Insured was required by written contract.

-- First thing you’ll see is up here on the top right – the date that it was issued.
-It’s important to take a look at this and make sure that it makes sense that it wasn’t issued in the future and it wasn’t issued years ago.
+- The first thing you’ll see is up here on the top right – the date that it was issued.
+It’s important to take a look at this and make sure that it makes sense that it wasn’t issued in the future and wasn’t issued years ago.

-- You want something that’s relevant to when you ask for the certificate to be produced.
+- You want something that’s relevant when you ask for the certificate to be produced.

-- Next, you’ll see the insurance name, you’re gonna want to make sure that this matches the name that you would expect from the company you’re doing business with, so if this reads something else, it may not be the right certificate.
+- Next, you’ll see the insurance name, make sure that this matches the name that you would expect from the company you’re doing business with, so if this reads something else, it may not be the right certificate.

 - These are the insurance carriers that have actually issued the policies for that insured, so the first Insurer here is named “Liability Insurer and Company,” and this is their NIC number which is issued by the National Association of Insurance Commissioners.

-- Same goes with car insurance company, which also has an AIC number.
+- The same goes for a car insurance company, which also has an AIC number.

 - Now we’re going to move down to the bottom of the screen in this area here, which has information about the different coverages now, because the ACORD is a template for it, and we’re gonna see coverages on here that we care about, but we’re also going to see coverages we don’t.